Ear impression taking in Bournemouth

 Ear impressions for custom in-ear products

-At Key to Hearing we can provide you with ear impressions for custom made ear products including hearing protection, in-ear monitors or communication systems that you have ordered directly from a manufacturer.
+At Key to Hearing we can provide you with ear impressions for custom-made ear products including hearing protection, in-ear monitors or communication systems that you have ordered directly from a manufacturer.

 We are qualified and insured to take your ear impressions and importantly, know how to perform the procedure correctly and safely.
 With a vast experience of taking ear impressions you can be assured that we will give the manufacturer the best opportunity to ensure you get a comfortable and secure fit no matter what custom made ear product you are ordering.

 If you have ordered a product that requires ear impressions, we would be happy to take your ear impressions for you.
-Please contact us to book an appointment.

 Preparation for impression taking